Tinkoff/uri-template/README.md

 A template is transformed into a URI by replacing each delimited expression with its value as defined by expansion rules and the values of variables.

 URI Templates can also be used in reverse for the purpose of variable matching: comparing the template to a fully formed URI in order to extract the variables.
-It only works well if the template expressions are delimited by the beginning or end of the URI or by characters that cannot be part of the expansion, otherwise some ambiguity is present.
+It only works well if the template expressions are delimited by the beginning or end of the URI or by characters that cannot be part of the expansion, otherwise, some ambiguity is present.
 For example, a template `http://example.com/{foo}{bar}` matches `http://example.com/foobar`, but is is impossible to distinguish if:
 * `foo='foobar'` and `bar` is undefined; or
 * `foo` is undefined and `bar='foobar'`